-Before we revisit with today's author, I want to announce that the winner of the signed copy of Stardust, by Carla Stewart, is:
+Before we talk with today's author, I want to announce that the winner of any four of my novels is:

-Now let's revisit with novelist Martha Rogers, author of Spring Hope (Realms, May 2012).
+Now let's revisit novelist Martha Rogers, author of Winter Promise.

 Please tell us five random things we might not know about you.